The key to ending homelessness is housing.

-Since 2015, 31 communities and three states have been affirmed has having achieved the goal of the Mayors Challenge by federal partners including the U.S Interagency Council on Homelessness, the U.S. Department of Housing and Urban Development, and the U.S. Department of Veterans Affairs.
+Since 2014, 71 communities across 33 states and the entire states of VA, DE, and CT have been confirmed as having achieved the goal of the Mayors Challenge by federal partners including the U.S Interagency Council on Homelessness, the U.S. Department of Housing and Urban Development, and the U.S. Department of Veterans Affairs.

 Key partners supporting the Mayors Challenge include the National Coalition for Homeless Veterans, the National Alliance to End Homelessness, and Community Solutions.
 These partners offer valuable resources that can help inform city efforts to support homeless veterans.